Monst3rSec/linkedin-profile-scraper/README.md

 # Due to endpoint issues, the Linkedin Profile Scraper Tool is currently unavailable.
-Please give me some time to investigate an alternate method of achieving the goal.
+# Sorry for the inconvenience.I will update it at the earliest.
 ## Linkedin Profile scraper TOOL

 Linkedin profile finder python script has added in the i-will-tell-you osint framework.